José Ballesta: Academic career

-He was the Director of the Department of Molecular Biology from 1987 to 1989, and served other internal posts before two terms as President of the University from 1998 to 2006.
+In 1986 and 1992 respectively, Ballesta became an associate and full professor at his alma mater.
+He was the director of the Department of Molecular Biology from 1987 to 1989, and served in other internal posts before two terms as president of the university from 1998 to 2006.
 In June 2002, King Juan Carlos I awarded Ballesta the Grand Cross of Aeronautical Merit.